 One feature of the Suntech GMR Special that I really like is that the blank above the grip section is painted a matte gray so you don't have nearly the rod flash you do with almost all other rods.
 The gold accents look very nice with the dark matte gray blank.

-The rod comes with a Fuji rod cap, which really shouldn't be called "universal" because they come in different sizes, and very definitely, one size does not fit all.
-This cap is the Fuji KTC-12, which also fits the Suntech Field Master 39 and GM Suikei Keiryu Special 39.
+The rod comes with a Fuji KTC-12 rod cap, which also fits the Suntech Field Master 39 and the TenkaraBum Traveler 39.